Monte Carlo Investment Simulator

 Run thousands of scenarios with geometric Brownian growth.
 Enter your return assumptions, see the distribution of outcomes.
 Runs 100% in your browser.

-Added at the start of each year.
+Added at the start of each year before that year's simulated return.
 Set to 0 for a lump-sum simulation.

 We'll show % of simulations that hit this.
 Leave blank to skip.